 Comfort Hotel is another unstarred option that offers you the option of suites or rooms and amenities like wi-fi throughout the hotel: It’s great because it’s classier than your average motel of stop-over, and what you’ll get on the inside is well-described by the word “comfortable.”
 Great for groups, great for families: Great for anyone who is planning their stay on a budget.

 One of the first questions most people have about whale watching in Norway is what time of the year to go if you want to see it.
 Too early or too late in the year means that you are less likely to see the whales passing through – and it’s generally pretty easy to establish their cycle every year, so you just have to make sure that you’re going to the right area at the right time.

 Specially for Tromsø, the ideal time to visit the area for whale watching is during November to January every year.
 Tours in February and later can be booked here.

-November through to the middle of February make for the best times of the year to visit Tromsø for whale watching safaris: It’s just the time they naturally pass through their route, much like the great bird or butterfly migration that happens every year in some other parts of the world.
+November through to the end of January make for the best times of the year to visit Tromsø for whale watching safaris: It’s just the time they naturally pass through their route, much like the great bird or butterfly migration that happens every year in some other parts of the world.